vitalikmag/rooms_deviations_test_case/README.md

 # rooms_deviations_test_case

-Create plots based on deviations.json in main.py file.
+This is a Python class for drawing plots based on data from a JSON file.
+It creates several plots showing statistics of the deviation of floor vs ceiling corners of a given model's predictions with ground truth labels for the room name and number of corners in that room.

+## Dependencies.
+This code requires the following dependencies:

+• Python 3.x

+• pandas

+• matplotlib

+• jupyter notebook

+## Installation.

+• Clone or download this repository.

+• Install the required libraries.

+## How to use.
-Call and visualize plots by jupyter notebook in Notebook.ipynb file
+To call and visualize plots use jupyter notebook's Notebook.ipynb file.